10xOXR/milestone-project-1/README.md

 ### Browser Compatibility

-I tested to be sure that it rendered consistently and as expected in all major web browsers, both desktop and mobile versions.
+I tested the site to be sure that it rendered consistently and as expected in all major web browsers, both desktop and mobile versions.
 This included:

 - Ensuring all elements are responsive and that all content is legible.
 - Testing that the Navbar changed as expected in line with media queries, collapsing to a hamburger menu below 768 px.